 The Balfour Brickner Rabbinic Seminar and Fellowship Program is designed exclusively to help rabbis with their social action and social justice work.
-This seminar is designed to provide the foundation and skills to make rabbis from all streams of Judaism more effective social justice advocates using some of the same texts that motivated and inspired Rabbi Balfour Brickner.
+This seminar is designed to provide the foundation and skills to make rabbis more effective social justice advocates using some of the same texts that motivated and inspired Rabbi Balfour Brickner.

 A joint program of the Religious Action Center of Reform Judaism (RAC), and CLAL (the National Jewish Center for Leadership and Learning)

 5-day retreat at the Pearlstone retreat center just outside of Baltimore, February 9-13, 2014

 One year of distance learning phone calls, webinars, etc.

 Participate in a special track at the 2015 Consultation on Conscience

 Multiple opportunities for text study as well as training in the practical aspects of social advocacy (how to make effective community alliances, how to work with the press, framing sermons on diffucult topics, and more).